pedropapa/vanhackaton.pedropapa.tictactoe/README.md

 ## This project has been made for the 2016 Vanhackaton weekend.
-It consists in a API for the game Tic-Tac-Toe and Tic-Tac-Toe Ultimate, it uses the BizLay bundles for the back-end abstraction.
+It consists in a API for the game Tic-Tac-Toe.
+It also use the BizLay bundles for the back-end abstraction.

 ## About the Bizlay bundles.
 The Bizlay bundles are currently maintained by Pablo "Phackwer" Sanchez, who I had the pleasure to work here in Brasília (Brazil).

+## Tools used to build the project.
+- IntelliJ IDEA 2016.
+- Git.
+- MySQL Database.
+- Symfony2.8 PHP Framework.
+- OS X El Capitan.
+- OS X Built-in curl library (for tests/debug).

 ## Installation.
-- Create an database (name it as you like) and an user, then grant all privileges on the new table to the new user.
+- Create an database (name it as you like) and an user, then grant all privileges on the new database to the new user.
 - Edit app/config/parameters.yml with the database information you used in the step above.
 - Clone the project repo in the folder you prefer.